-In Year 4 classes, children will have their music sessions with an independent music teacher where she will teach the model music scheme in addition to practicing to partake in local events to showcase the school’s talents.
+In our Year 4 classes, children will have enriched music sessions with an independent music teacher where she will teach the model music scheme in addition to practising to partake in local events to showcase the school’s talents.

 What will this look like?
 By the time children leave our school they will:

-- Develop a love of music where they are introduced and exposed to, and taught, about a range of styles, genres and composers linked to periods of music, both past and present.
+- Developed a love of music where they are introduced, exposed to, and taught about a range of styles, genres and composers linked to periods of music, both past and present.
 They will be able to explain why music is an important subject to learn about and to continue to include in their lives.

 - Had opportunities to explore knowledge organisers as part of their sessions, which contains key vocabulary and are linked to specific styles, genres and composers.

-- Will perform pieces of music where possible in local and school events.
+- Will have developed confidence through performing pieces of music in local and school events.

-- Taught a wide range of musical skills and given the opportunities to explore them with opportunities to foster their instrumental flair and use this as a form of expression with high levels of confidence.
+- Have been taught a wide range of musical skills and given the opportunities to explore them with opportunities to foster their instrumental flair and use this as a form of expression with high levels of confidence.

 - Enjoy and appreciate music for what it is as a listener, creator or performer.

 - Be ready for the next chapter of their musical education.